mmbase/mmbase-oldimport/contributions/natmm/readme.txt

 NatMM - readme.txt
-Version: 06.04.24
+Version: 06.05.18
 Author: H. Hangyi

-NatMM is an MMBase application which is based on LeoCMS, which is specially geared for the use in small to medium size organisations.
+NatMM is an MMBase application which is based on LeoCMS, which is specially geared for use in small to medium size organisations.
 I.e. organisations for which simplicity and ease of publishing, is more important than workflow, staging and live clouds, etc.